sythanhho/quotes/index.md

 > - Alan Kay
 >"The future is not laid out on a track.
 It is something that we can decide, and to the extent that we do not violate any known laws of the universe, we can probably make it work the way that we want to."
 > - Dr. Robert Schuller
 >"Tough times never last, but tough people do."
+> - Ralph Waldo Emerson
+>"What you do speaks so loudly that I cannot hear what you say."